glowkeeper/P3D/docs/labs/docs/GameDesignDocument.md

 ### Diegetic

-Kick sounds, the ball bouncing off the walls or posts, and the general din of the crowd.
+Kick sounds, the ball bouncing off the walls or posts, the general din of the crowd and Goal celebrations.

 ### Non-diegetic

-Goal celebrations.
+Synth effect on the player's shots.

 ## ​Gameplay